 5. TruGolf Vista ($$$)

-This EU TruGolf Vista is definitely a top of the line indoor golf simulator that’s armed with amazing features that’ll have you teeming with joy.
+This EU TruGolf Vista is definitely a top of the line indoor golf simulator that’s armed with amazing features.
 This includes HD visuals that look impressive on the 136-inch screen, state-of-the-art tracking software, and an E6 simulation system.

 Moreover, you’ll be blown away by advanced functionality such as bag mapping, club fitting, skills tests etc. The E6 connects you to a a huge library of virtual golf courses and offers multi-player features such as online peer-to-peer golfing.
 This makes the TruGolfVista a top choice for indoor home golfers and commercial centers.